daniel-sj-hong/daniel-sj-hong/README.md

 # Hi there!
-My name is Daniel Hong, and I am a Frontend Engineer/Developer.
+My name is Daniel Hong, and I am a coding bootcamp grad!
 I stumbled into the coding world relatively recently and to further my own skills, I attended a bootcamp called LearningFuze.
-Shortly after I found myself at a small startup called Tayls where I worked as a Junior Frontend Engineer utlizing React.js and during my time at Tayls, I enrolled into an internship called The Collab Lab as a Software Engineer so I could get a bit more exposure to what it's like being a Software Engineer.
+I'm primarily frontend focused utlizing React.js but I do have full stack experience/knowledge.
+Looking for support engineering, customer success engineering, or frontend engineer/developer roles!

 ✨ Fun Facts!
 - I've been to 10 different countries (11 if you count all the states I've been to): South Korea, Thailand, Greece, Hungary, Poland, Switzerland, Czech Republic (<-- that's me in Prague!), Mexico, The Dominican Repulic, Peru, and about 10 different states